 The result of this multi-year planning and creative effort was the receipt of the Solomon Award acknowledging design, re-purposing of an old structure, and the reuse of traditional materials in non-traditional ways.

 We are happy to have received the Solomon award on behalf of Athens Church, and we wish to recognize the entire design team including Sandy Gibbs of Equip Studio who collaborated with the team during the critical stages of master planning, space planning and façade design.
 We further wish to recognize Kristin Butler who was tasked with interior design and genuinely made these spaces come alive.
-This award was a truly a team effort.
+This award was truly a team effort.